The Science of Weather Forecasting

 WHO CAN BENEFIT FROM THIS COURSE?

-- Urban managers can plan better
+- Urban managers

-- Water and land resources can be better managed
+- Water and land resource managers

-- Planning and managing events & activities
+- Planning and events managers/coordinators

-- Anyone enjoying outdoor pursuits and activities
+- Anyone enjoying outdoor pursuits and activities.

 ENROL or Use our FREE Course Advice Service to Connect with a Tutor